 Brave Gallery offers an intimate experience in art appreciation, with an obvious flair that is unsurpassed both in display and appreciation and glories in an equally warm and intimate coffee shop called “Rising Damp” with a magic touch for coffee and light refreshments.

 David Lake’s art is vibrant in its recognition of light as the soul food and inspiration of generations of creative painters.
 His vibrant use of colour reminds us that light is a gift we ought to appreciate and that it is both part of our earthly and spiritual being.

-Think Tasmania has the approval of both David Lake and Brave Gallery to use the images from “In Tasmanian Light”.
-David Lake is pictured talking to The Hon.
-Don Wing AM who opened the exhibition.
+I requested approval from both David Lake and Brave Gallery to use the images from “In Tasmanian Light” in this article.
+The Hon.
+Don Wing AM opened the exhibition.
 For more information about the exhibition phone (03) 6391 2451.

 Len Langan lives in Longford with his wife Jill.
 They are both passionate about Tasmanian heritage and tourism and things that can be done in this industry.
 Len writes about Tasmanian history for both The Courier in Longford and the magazine Sagacity, and works with Virtuosi taking music to rural areas.